 Genevieve’s analyses of comprehensive healthcare alternatives to Planned Parenthood, state pro-life laws, and chemical abortion have appeared in National Review Online, The Daily Signal, Townhall, EWTN NewsNightly and Pro-Life Weekly, LifeNews, and other media outlets.
 She also regularly contributes to CLI research on the services and impact of pro-life pregnancy centers.

-Genevieve earned an M.A. in theology, graduating magna cum laude from the Pontifical Faculty of the Immaculate Conception at the Dominican House of Studies in Washington, D.C. in 2013.
+Genevieve earned an M.A. in theology, graduating magna cum laude from the Pontifical Faculty of the Immaculate Conception at the Dominican House of Studies in Washington, D.C., in 2013.
 She received her B.A. in English literature from American University in 2009.
-Originally from Philadelphia, Pennsylvania, Genevieve currently lives in Washington, D.C. with her husband Matthew.

 Overview of U.S. Pro-Life Bills & Provisions Advanced in the States from January to April 2022: Preparing for the Impact of the Supreme Court’s Decision on Abortion Laws

 As of April 21, 2022, 42 states have introduced a total of 417 pro-life bills (or bills containing at least one pro-life provision) in 2022 or the current legislative session.
 This includes 273 bills introduced in 2022, and 144 bills introduced in 2020-2021 for the current legislative session.
 These bills contain a total of more than 600 pro-life provisions.

 Connecticut State Medical Society’s “Engaged Neutrality” on Physician-Assisted Suicide Concerns Physicians